 Battery Life and Run Time

 Regardless of total output, you’ll find that most rechargeable headlights and rear lights have similar minimum run times of about 1 to 2 hours when pumping out maximum lumens.
 For most urban riders, this should be more than enough for early-morning or late-night commutes and may even last a couple of days before charging is needed.
 However, mountain bikers will need to pay attention to this number a little more closely, as many rides can last longer than 1.5 hours (and sometimes not on purpose).
 Most headlights come with multiple brightness settings, and this is where battery life starts to differ between models.
 On their lowest settings, run times vary from 5 to 11 hours among our top picks.
-Furthermore, some models like the NiteRider Lumina Pro 1000 come with a very low lumen “walk mode,” which extends the battery life to 26 hours in the Lumina’s case.
+Furthermore, some models like the NiteRider Lumina 100 Boost come with a very low lumen “walk mode,” which extends the battery life to 21 hours in the Boost’s case.
 Although not very useful for riding, its 50-lumen output is enough to guide you in an emergency situation.

 Another way to extend battery life is to purchase a light with a higher output than you actually need.
 While the extra lumens will likely be welcome, using the light on its low and middle settings (rather than high) will greatly increase the time between charges.
-For instance, the Light & Motion Seca 2000 is a very bright light at its highest setting (2,000 lumens) and probably beyond what most people require.
-However, on its lowest setting of 500 lumens, which is perfect for climbing singletrack or low-speed commutes, it boasts a whopping 12 hours of run time (compared to the Lezyne Hecto Drive 500XL, which only lasts one hour on its highest 500-lumen setting).
+For instance, the NiteRider Lumina Max 2500 is a very bright light at its highest setting (2,500 lumens) and probably beyond what most people require.
+However, on its medium setting of 900 lumens, which is more than enough for climbing singletrack or low-speed commutes, it extends the battery life to 3 hours (from 1.5 hours on its max setting).
 Should you plan to be out in the dark for two or more hours, it’s worth considering upping your lumen output just so you can run it in the middle or low setting for increased battery life.

 Mounting Locations